 Question 1: How old is my furnace?

 One of the most significant factors in deciding to repair or replace is how old your furnace is.
-On average, you can expect a furnace to last 15-20 years.
+Qualified Doylestown HVAC specialists will advice that on average, you can expect a furnace to last 15-20 years.
 Many factors contribute to your furnace’s lifespan: good maintenance, quality of repairs, usage, original efficiency.
 But if it’s less than 15 years old, you’re probably better off repairing it.

 Question 2: When was my last repair?

 Furnaces start needing more frequent repairs in the last two years of their lives.
-If you’ve called in the pros more than a couple times over the previous two years, it might be worth it to replace your unit.
+If you’ve called in the trusty Doylestown heating and air expert pros more than a couple times over the previous two years, it might be worth it to replace your unit.

 Question 3: How long did my last repair take?